 Practicum and internship are supervised experiences in which you learn, demonstrate, and document your developing professional abilities.
-Prior to enrollment in practicum or internship you must complete all of the prerequisite courses.
+Prior to enrollment in practicum or internship you must complete all of the prerequisite courses as well at the portfolio requirement.
 As a condition of enrollment in practicum or internship, students must have removed all grades of Incomplete from their transcripts.
 For full details on Practicum and Internship, see the Practicum and Internship Manuals.
 The following provides a general summary.